sophgo/tpu-mlir/docs/developer_manual/source_en/07_calibration.rst

      - The minimum similarity between the quantized output and the floating-point output of a layer in bias_correction.
 Compensation is required for the layer when the similarity is below this threshold, with a value range of [0,1]
    * - --max_float_layers
      - The number of floating-point layers in search_qtable
-   * - --chip
+   * - --processor
-     - Chip type
+     - processor type
    * - --cali_method
      - Choose quantization threshold calculation method
    * - --fp_type